 An undocumented worker is someone who is not duly recognized by the government as a legitimate worker.
-This can be an alien citizen unauthorized to work in a country, due to lack of qualifications, visa restrictions or simply not registered at a labor agency for verification.
+He or she can be an alien citizen unauthorized to work in a country, due to lack of qualifications, visa restrictions or not registered at a labor agency for verification.

 In both deception and deliberate act, the applicant will pay the price — literally and figuratively.

-As violators of immigration laws, an undocumented worker cannot be called a law abiding citizen and therefore do not enjoy the rights as other workers who arrived with the right visa or produced adequate documentation.
-Therefore they become subject to exploitation such as lower than mandated wages or physical / sexual abuse because criminals and rogue employers know that they won’t run to authorities for fear of outright deportation, fines or imprisonment.
+As a violator of immigration laws, an undocumented worker cannot be called a law-abiding citizen.
+Thus, he or she cannot enjoy the rights of other workers who arrived with the right visa or produced adequate documentation.
+Instead, he or she becomes subject to exploitation, such as the recipient of lower / delayed wages or unfair labor arrangements.
+They are also more vulnerable to sexual abuse and other forms of maltreatment.
+That’s because criminals and rogue employers know that they won’t run to authorities for fear of fines or outright deportation.
 Therefore they are willing to take much lower compensation than starve or getting caught by the authorities.

 That is why some undocumented Filipinos resort to TNT: tago ng tago.

-Filipinos who are under this classification may also experience discrimination and other forms of abuses.
-They can run towards Philippine missions abroad but there’s only so much in aid they can receive.
-Without membership of OWWA for example, the victim cannot receive welfare benefits such as insurance, livelihood assistance and loans, as accorded to legitimate OWWA members.
+Filipinos who are under this classification may also experience discrimination and other forms of abuse.
+They can run towards Philippine missions abroad, but there’s only so much in aid they can receive.
+Without membership of OWWA, for example, the victim cannot receive welfare benefits such as insurance, livelihood assistance, and loans, as accorded to legitimate OWWA members.

-Undocumented workers are in constant fear of getting tracked and someday finally fall into the hands of the authorities, that is why such workers may prefer to stay isolated and avoid contact with other people who can easily be suspected as a government mole.
+Undocumented workers are in constant fear of getting tracked and someday finally fall into the hands of the authorities.
+That is why such workers may prefer to stay isolated and avoid contact with other people for fear of getting discovered as illegal workers.

-Undocumented workers they may be labeled, but they are citizens of the country first.
-Therefore, the Philippine government will somehow shoulder part of the repatriation costs.
-This taxpayer’s money could have been spent on fixing broken roads or building schools.
-But it is spent to supply food or rent spaces to accommodate undocumented workers.
+Undocumented workers may be labeled, but they are citizens of the country first.
+Therefore, the Philippine government should look after their welfare.
+In certain cases, the government shoulders part of the repatriation costs.
+This taxpayer’s money could go towards public infrastructure or healthcare.
+Now, it is spent to supply food or rent spaces to accommodate undocumented workers.

 It is not only the fiscal budget that gets impacted.
-Labor attaches who could have assisted abused compatriots are led to assist groups of undocumented workers pushing wheelchairs, assisting in them in filling out forms or scouting for additional spaces to accommodate distressed workers.
+Consular staff will need to accommodate additional distressed Filipino workers on top of their daily work.
+This effort includes assisting groups of undocumented workers pushing wheelchairs, helping in them filling out forms or scouting for additional spaces to accommodate distressed workers.

-The stigma does not end when a worker is repatriated home.
-It could recur in the distant future while applying for working visa or migrating via legal channels.
-With a tarnished record evidenced in the immigration database, the worker may get denied the visa or disapprove a working visa application.
+The stigma does not end when a worker arrives home.
+It could recur in the distant future while applying for a working visa or migrating via legal channels.
+With a tarnished record evidenced in the immigration database, the worker may get denied the visa or disapprove of a working visa application.
 Worse, the traumatic experience may trigger panic attacks while the worker is falling in line at the immigration.

-Family members obviously feel worried of the plight of undocumented workers who may have been conned by unscrupulous individuals and fell into the trap of being a human trafficking victim.
-They soon will ask the government’s help to rescue their distressed family member.
-Communication with them may be random and few and between, depending on availability of time and resources.
+Family members feel worried about the plight of undocumented workers who may have been conned by unscrupulous individuals and fell into the trap of being a human trafficking victim.
+They soon will ask the government’s help to rescue their distressed family members.
+Communication with them may be random and few and between, depending on the availability of time and resources.

 6. Worker dies without receiving benefits

-The worst nightmare could be in an untimely death of an undocumented worker abroad.
+The worst nightmare could be in the untimely death of an undocumented worker abroad.
 There have been cases when no OWWA benefits were granted to beneficiaries of undocumented workers because of their backdoor deployment.
-They may rely only through the kindness of strangers and neighbors.
+They may rely only on the kindness of strangers and neighbors.

 Being an undocumented worker brings a lot of risks and problems.
 Don’t wait until you become an undocumented worker.